bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

-In this case Refal-machine will also execute the function of `Fab`, but the first sentence is not appropriate (it is impossible to identify an expression that starts with `'a'`, with an empty expression), and the second too (it’s impossible to identify an expression that starts with an epty symbol).
+In this case Refal-machine will also execute the function of `Fab`, but the first sentence is not appropriate (it is impossible to identify an expression that starts with `'a'`, with an empty expression), and the second too (it’s impossible to identify an expression that starts with an empty symbol).
 But the third sentence matches (an empty left part is successfully identified with an empty argument).
 And Refal-machine will replace the function call `<Fab>` with an empty right part of the third sentence: